 Barley contains gluten, but you could easily swap it for a gluten-free grain like quinoa or rice to cater to people with dietary restrictions.

-Vegan Split Pea Soup with Barley Butternut Squash
+Vegan Split Pea and Barley Soup

 - Yield: 8 servings 1x